hsanda/IANVS/README.md

 This is the source code used to generate the experimental results of the paper.
 As we rely on a CSPRNG (i.e. ChaCha20) that uses the real date-time as inputs, exact results can not be replicated.
 However, for a given set of IANVS-MTD and attacker parameters, the results statistically converge to the same values.

+We share the data of the experiments we ran.
+They are located in the folder `/data/`.

 *NOTE:* IANVS CoAP Client-side code was not used for the experimental part of the current paper.
-Client-side Code release is to appear on an extension paper work.
+Client-side Code release is to appear on future work.

 -----------------------------------------
 # Table of contents